-Program content is delivered through a combination of in-class instruction and supplementary online learning exercises that enhance the learning experience.
+The delivery method for the courses in this program is a combination of in-class lecture and supplementary online learning exercises that enhance the learning experience.
 In-class lectures focus on content delivery and physical experiential learning in the form of case work, group exercises and activities unique to each topic.
 The online component of each class, sometimes referred to as embedded learning, involves the use of core-learning topical exercises whereby each student participates in personal research and discovery and the sharing of that knowledge based on assigned topics in a structured learning environment.

-Six courses are offered in this combination of classroom and online environments.
+Six courses are offered as a combination of classroom and online environments.
 Classroom lectures are conducted on designated Saturdays with additional online activities required throughout the course.
-Four courses are offered entirely in an online format that requires regular student participation.
-The various online activities are designed and structured to build upon the principles and concepts presented in each course.
+Four courses are offered entirely in an online format that requires weekly student participation.
+The various online activities are designed and structured to build upon the principles and concepts pertinent to each course.
 Instruction, tests, case studies, assignments, and other specific requirements are accomplished primarily through individual effort; however, several activities involve group interaction and threaded discussions.
-The Blackboard environment is used for online courses and components.
-Therefore, a mandatory training session is conducted at the beginning of the first semester.
-The training session will cover concepts and pointers vital to success in the program, including access and navigation of the Blackboard platform.
+Blackboard is used for online courses and components.
+Therefore, a mandatory training session is conducted on Friday evening prior to the beginning of the first semester.
+The training session will cover access and navigation of the Blackboard platform that is paramount to successful completion of the program.